4 Ways MACH Makes Your Organization Ready for Change

 Due to vendor lock-in, businesses pay for licensing in monolithic suites for things they aren’t using.
 And when functional, in-use features require changes to meet shifting market demands, the lack of modularity in suites restricts businesses from evolving.
 Basically, the ease of paying for one monolithic vendor doesn’t justify the opportunities lost to inflexibility.

-On the other hand, MACH allows companies to gain control of their roadmap — now, vendors align their roadmap with yours.
+On the other hand, composable tech allows companies to gain control of their roadmap — now, vendors align their roadmap with yours.
 You can switch from one vendor to the other depending upon which tool works best for you and which doesn’t.
 To strengthen their efforts, the Procurement teams should ask, “What is the true cost of inactive features within a monolithic suite?”

 3. Uncomfortable change that sets you free of constraints